Malabang

-Malabang, officially the Municipality of Malabang (Maranao: Inged a Malabang; Bayan ng Malabang), is a 3rd class municipality in the province of Lanao del Sur, Philippines.
+Malabang, officially the Municipality of Malabang (Maranao: Inged a Malabang; Bayan ng Malabang), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 49,088 people.
-The town is one of the two former capitals of the Sultanate of Maguindanao from 1515 until the Spanish conquered the land in 1888, and later became the capital of one of the states of the Confederation of Sultanates in Lanao in 1640.
+The town is one of the two former capitals of the Sultanate of Maguindanao from 1515 until the Spanish conquered the land in 1888.